joshcaarve/dualcore-mips-cpu/README.md

 # dualcore-mips-cpu
-This was a semester long project for ECE 43700 at Purdue University.
+This was a semester long project for ECE 43700 at Purdue University during Fall 2019 Semester.